frontend/toolbox/assets/components/doc/components.md

 ## Front-matter context

-You can also redefine variable in the front-matter.
+You can also redefine variables with Front-matter.

 For example, you have (again) a button :